usrshare/snescityeditor/README.md

 * **-2** will make the program operate on the second city in the SRAM file.
 This switch is unnecessary when using -f, as it updates all checksums.
 This switch doesn't work with the -c command due to being unnecessary.

 * **-n** allows to specify a city name (max.
-8 characters) that will be used when creating a new SRAM file.
+8 (SNES) or 10(NES) characters) that will be used when creating a new SRAM file.
 If not specified, the city name will be based on the PNG map file name.

 * **-x** will tell the game that the map needs to be "improved" before being imported into the game.
 This involves redrawing the roads, bridges, the coastline and the forests to make sure they look smooth.
 Given that, most of the time, the map is drawn with solid colors, this is practically necessary to achieve a good-looking map.